CCCpeggy/Reservatio-system/RequirementDocument/document.md

   ![](../Drawio/2.3.9.drawio.svg)

 ### 2.4 Non-Functional Requirements

 This section illustrates the non-functional requirements which includes the backup of database, security and reliability.

 * The backup of database
-  As the database is created by using mySQL, to avoid missing data while the database errors occured it take once backup every month.
+  As the database is created by using SQL Server, to avoid missing data while the database errors occured it take once backup every month.

 * Security
-  1. User identity verification, to avoid injection attack The user must input the correct format of the email address as verifing user identity.
+  1. User identity verification, to avoid injection attack
+      * The user must input the correct format of the email address as verifing user identity.
   2. Avoid user access to the source code
   3. Avoid privilege escalation

 * Reliability
   By the user operating unexpected action, serious errors may occured.
 The system is reliable to avoid unexpected user operations.

 ## 3.Requirements Specification